davidmalcolm/gcc-global-state/plan.rst

 LLVM solves this by having every type object have a `universe*`: you can always easily find a type object.
-This is probably too expensive memory-wise to be acceptable to upstream gcc, so we need a different approach.
+This is probably too expensive memory-wise to be acceptable to GCC, so we need a different approach.

 I propose we use thread-local store and macros for this::